-REQUIRED TOOLS AND ACCESSORIES:
+REQUIRED TOOLS AND ACCESSORIES

 - \ Tape Measure

-- \ Moisture Meter (wood / concrete)
+- Moisture Meter (wood / concrete)

 - \ Underlayment and Vapor Retarder( if needed)

-- \ Mallet (light colored)
+- Mallet (light colored)

-- \ Circular or Hand Saw
+- Circular or Hand Saw

 - Miter or Table Saw

-- \ Pry Bar

-- \ Drill with 1/16" bit
+- Drill with 1/16" bit

 - \ Tapping Block

-- \ Chalk Line and Chalk
+- Chalk Line and Chalk

-- \ Hammer
+- Hammer

-- \ Safety Equipment (Goggles & Mask)
+- Safety Equipment (Goggles & Mask)

-- \ Utility Knife
+- Utility Knife

 - \ 3/8 "or 1/2" Spacers

 - \ Hardwood Flooring Cleaner

+- Broom

-- \ Tongue and Groove Flooring Adhesive (PVAC)
+- \ Foam Underlayment

+- \ 6 mil polyethylene film

-- \ Broom
+- \ Clear Packing Tape

-APPROVED SUB FLOOR: All sub floors should be covered with either a 3 in 1 Underlayment or an approved 1/8" thick closed cell foam underlayment.
-When using a 1/8" thick closed cell foam underlayment over a concrete sub floor, you must also use a 6 or 8 mil polyethylene film which acts as a vapor retarder.
+When installed using the floating installation method all sub floors should be covered with either a 3 in 1 Underlayment or an approved 1/8" thick closed cell foam underlayment following the instructions inside the packaging.
+When using a 1/8" thick closed cell foam underlayment over a concrete sub floor, you must also use a 6 or 8 mil polyethylene film which acts as a vapor retarter.

-BELOW GRADE: All engineered products when installed using the floating installation method, can be installed below grade.
-However the following instructions must be followed.
+All engineered products when installed using the floating installation method, can be installed below grade, on grade and above grade.
+However the following instructions must be followed for below grade installation.

 The concrete slab should be sealed or painted with a good concrete sealer.
-Then the 3 in 1 Underlayment or the 6 mil poly film should be installed with ends butted together and taped with a clear 2" packaging tape to prevent any moisture from coming up through the seams.
+Then the 3 in1 Underlayment or the 6 mil poly film should be installed with ends butted together and taped with a clear 2" packaging tape to prevent any moisture from coming up through the seams.
 The 3 in 1 underlayment or 6 mil poly film should be lapped up the wall 4" all the way around the room.
 This can be trimmed off after moldings are installed.
-If you are using the 3 in 1 underlayment, you are ready to begin the installation.
+If you are using the 3 in1 underlayment, you are ready to begin the installation.
 However, if you have used the 6 mil poly film, roll out on top of the 6 mil poly film a 1/8" thick closed cell foam, butting the edges but not overlapping.